cmu-sei/helm-charts/charts/crucible/README.md

 ## Overview

 The crucible chart is designed to work with the `crucible-infra` chart, which provides the foundational infrastructure (PostgreSQL, ingress controller, NFS storage).
-Deploy `crucible-infra` first, then deploy this chart.
+The default deployed assumes you have deployed `crucible-infra` first.

+**The default values file for this chart is designed as a development deployment typically used with the [Crucible Dev Container](https://github.com/cmu-sei/crucible-development).**

 ### Components

+Chart components are enabled by default, but can be disabled via the values file.

 - **Keycloak**: Identity and access management for all Crucible applications
 - **Player**: Exercise player interface and VM management